notuxius/manjaro-tools-profile/README.md

 'prepare-testing-config' script can be used for initial autoconfiguring of testing setup

+The script can be launched with -m/-c or -f/-u argument for desktop packages toggling

 Profile ISOs can be built with 'buildiso -p plasmawaylandtest' command

 Link to created ISOs with current master branch profile files and some older versions: